Oliver Smith: A Legacy to Remember

 “Don’t Ambush Us”: StFX Student-Athletes React to Last Minute Fees

-All X-Women & X-Men interviewed in this story spoke on the condition of anonymity for fear of retaliation from the Athletic Department.
+All X-Women & X-Men interviewed in this story spoke on the condition of anonymity.

 It was early August when StFX’s student-athletes began trickling in for their pre-season camps.
 Football, rugby, and soccer were first, followed a few weeks later by cross country, hockey, and basketball.
 As players began their training, their focus was interrupted by a surprise: an August 13th email saying StFX’s Athletic Department is charging its athletes an extra $250 in fees.